-The Devil's Head Lookout Trail begins in the picnic area adjacent to Devil's Head Campground and ends at Devil’s Head Lookout, the last of the seven original Front Range Lookout towers still in service.
-The 1.4 mile long trail takes approximately 45 to 90 minutes on a one way hike, with an elevation gain of 940 feet.
-Once there, there are 143 steps to get to the actual fire lookout.
+The Devil's Head Trail (#611) begins at the picnic area adjacent to Devil's Head Campground and ends at the meadow area below the Devil’s Head Lookout Tower.
+The 1.4 mile long trail takes approximately 45-90 minutes on a one way hike to the base of the tower and has an elevation gain of 865 feet from the trailhead.
 The lookout is at 9,748 feet elevation.

 At a Glance

-Winter closure: Rampart Range Road is closed December 1 of the year and remains closed throughout the winter.
-Rampart Range Road opens when conditions are favorable for summer recreation.
-A target date is April 1, but weather conditions may delay until late April-early May.
-Contact the South Platte Ranger District at 303.275.5610 for more information.
+|Winter closure information: Rampart Range road is closed annually by December 1 and remains closed throughout the winter.
+The road reopens when conditions are favorable for summer recreation.
+Weather conditions may delay opening until mid-June.

 Devil's Head Lookout Trail can be reached by traveling approximately ten miles west of Sedalia on Highway 67 to the Rampart Range Road.
-Turn left (south) on the Rampart Range Road for approximately eight and one-half miles to the trailhead.
+Turn left (south) on the Rampart Range Road (FSR 300) for approximately eight and one-half miles to the trailhead.

 The main trailhead can fit 25 cars, if that lot is full DO NOT PARK ON THE SIDES OF THE DIRT ROAD, this prevents emergency vehicles from accessing the trailhead.
 The overflow parking lot is signed at the gate for Devil's Head Campground and Trailhead.
 The walk from the overflow parking area is approximately 1/2 mile.